-Land Management and Informal Settlement Regularisation
+Land Markets and Informal Settlement Regularisation

-IHS application deadline
+IHS application deadlines

 Lincoln Institute of Land Policy; UN Habitat

 * Please note that for EU participants, the VAT of 21% will apply.
 The tuition fee stated above is excluding the VAT.

 ** If you require a Visa, we advise you to apply at least one month before the IHS application deadline.

 The course will enable you to understand the underlying causes of informal occupation of land and slum formation, to acquire knowledge and skills to develop upgrading strategies to improve slums, and to formulate policies that create options to prevent new slum formation.